boyzoid/blog/content/posts/2023/february/myql-database-service-over-internet.md

 ![Load Balancer Part 3](/assets/images/2023/mds-balancer/img23.png "Load Balancer Part 3")

 ### Set up a Backend Set
-For step 3, to create a network load balancer, we need to specify and backend set.
+For step 3, we need to specify a backend set.
 1. Enter a name for the backend set.
 2. Make sure the 'Preserve source IP' checkbox is selected.
 3. Do not add any backends at this point.
 We will get to that in a bit.